kubewarden/kubewarden.io/content/blog/2026/03/kubewarden-1.33-release.md

 Since `v1.30` [we have optionally supported OpenReports](https://www.kubewarden.io/blog/2025/10/kubewarden-1.30-release/) as an output report format of our Audit Scanner.
-In that release we marked the `wgk8spolicy.io` PolicyReports as deprecated.
+In that release we marked the `wgk8spolicy.io` PolicyReports CRDs as deprecated, but we kept installing them by default.

 With this release, we are defaulting to OpenReports instead.
-Both CRDs for the deprecated `wgk8spolicy.io` PolicyReports and the new OpenReports are still installed by the `kubewarden-crds` Helm chart for now.
+The CRDs for `wgk8spolicy.io` PolicyReports are not installed by default anymore by the `kubewarden-crds`, only the new OpenReports.
+The Audit Scanner is configured to produce OpenReports by default now.

+Users wishing to maintain the previous behavior need to:
+- Change the `kubewarden-crds` Helm chart value of `.Values.install.installPolicyReportCRDs` to `true`.
-The Audit Scanner is now configured to produce OpenReports.
-Users wishing to maintain the previous behavior, can change the `kubewarden-controller` Helm chart value of `.Values.auditScanner.reportCRDsKind` from `openreports` to `policyreport`.
+- Change the `kubewarden-controller` Helm chart value of `.Values.auditScanner.reportCRDsKind` from `openreports` to `policyreport`.

-When the Audit Scanner is configured to create OpenReports (the new default), with each scan, it performs a one-time cleanup of old `wgk8spolicy.io` PolicyReports and ClusterPolicyReports.
+Old existing `wgk8spolicy.io` reports CRs will be removed when performing the upgrade, as the CRDs for them are removed.
+In the case that the user had installed the `wgk8spolicy.io` CRDs by other means, if the Audit Scanner is configured to create OpenReports (the new default), upon each scan, it performs a one-time cleanup of old `wgk8spolicy.io` PolicyReports and ClusterPolicyReports that were created by Kubewarden.
 This cleanup is performant.

-In a future release, both creation of `wgk8spolicy.io` PolicyReports and their CRDs installation will be removed.
+In a future release, the option to create `wgk8spolicy.io` PolicyReports and their optional CRDs installation will both be removed.

 The included sub-chart for policy-reporter already supports OpenReports and continues to function for both the deprecated `wgk8spolicy.io`